att-innovate/netQuil/_sources/demos/middle-man.rst.txt

 3. Eve measures the qubit from Alice and re-transmits it to Bob.

-4. Bob returns to the computational basis by applying a Controlled-Not (:math:`\textbf{CNOT}`) and a Hadamard (:math:`\textbf{H}`) gate to the qubit from Charlie and from Eve (thinking it is from Alice.
+4. Bob returns to the computational basis by applying a Controlled-Not (:math:`\textbf{CNOT}`) and a Hadamard (:math:`\textbf{H}`) gate to the qubit from Charlie and from Eve (thinking it is from Alice).
 Finally, Bob measures each qubit and now has both of Alice's classical bits.

 Tutorial
 =========================================================
-We will now implement middle-man attack using netQuil's framework of ref:`Agent <agent>` and ref:`Connections <connections>` to simulate teleportation of a quantum state using a quantum network.
-The ref:`Devices <devices>` module and ref'Noise <noise>' allows you to include realistic devices with noise in your quantum network.
+We will now implement middle-man attack using netQuil's framework of :ref:`Agent <agents>` and :ref:`Connections <connections>` to simulate teleportation of a quantum state using a quantum network.
+The :ref:`Devices <devices>` module and :ref:`Noise <noise>` allows you to include realistic devices with noise in your quantum network.

 Import Dependencies
 ----------------------------------------